CraryPrimitiveMan/awesome-with-star/awesome/veggiemonk_awesome-docker.md

 - [Dynatrace](https://www.dynatrace.com/technologies/docker-monitoring/) :heavy_dollar_sign: - Monitor containerized applications without installing agents or modifying your Run commands
 - [Glances](https://github.com/nicolargo/glances) - A cross-platform curses-based system monitoring tool written in Python by [@nicolargo](https://github.com/nicolargo)
 - [Grafana Docker Dashboard Template](https://grafana.com/grafana/dashboards/179) - A template for your Docker, Grafana and Prometheus stack [@vegasbrianc][vegasbrianc]
-- [InfluxDB, cAdvisor, Grafana](https://github.com/vegasbrianc/docker-monitoring) - InfluxDB Time series DB in combination with Grafana and cAdvisor by [@vegasbrianc][vegasbrianc] :star:409
+- [InfluxDB, cAdvisor, Grafana](https://github.com/vegasbrianc/docker-monitoring) - InfluxDB Time series DB in combination with Grafana and cAdvisor by [@vegasbrianc][vegasbrianc] :star:410
 - [LogJam](https://github.com/gocardless/logjam) - Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collection server (such as logstash) by [@gocardless](https://github.com/gocardless)
-- [Logspout](https://github.com/gliderlabs/logspout) - Log routing for Docker container logs by [@gliderlabs][gliderlabs] :star:3797
+- [Logspout](https://github.com/gliderlabs/logspout) - Log routing for Docker container logs by [@gliderlabs][gliderlabs] :star:3805
+- [monit-docker](https://github.com/decryptus/monit-docker) - Monitor docker containers resources usage or status and execute docker commands or inside containers. [@decryptus][decryptus] :star:1
 - [NexClipper](https://github.com/NexClipper/NexClipper) - NexClipper is the container monitoring and performance management solution specialized in Docker, Apache Mesos, Marathon, DC/OS, Mesosphere, Kubernetes by [@Nexclipper](https://github.com/NexClipper)
 - [Out-of-the-box Host/Container Monitoring/Logging/Alerting Stack](https://github.com/uschtwill/docker_monitoring_logging_alerting) - Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertmanager for alerting.
 Set up in 5 Minutes.
-Secure mode for production use with built-in [Automated Nginx Reverse Proxy (jwilder's)][nginxproxy]. :star:417
+Secure mode for production use with built-in [Automated Nginx Reverse Proxy (jwilder's)][nginxproxy]. :star:419
 - [SwarmAlert](https://github.com/gpulido/SwarmAlert) - Monitors a Docker Swarm and sends Pushover alerts when it finds a container with no healthy service task running. :star:6
 - [Zabbix Docker module](https://github.com/monitoringartist/Zabbix-Docker-Monitoring) - Zabbix module that provides discovery of running containers, CPU/memory/blk IO/net container metrics.
 Systemd Docker and LXC execution driver is also supported.
-It's a dynamically linked shared object library, so its performance is (~10x) better, than any script solution. :star:946
+It's a dynamically linked shared object library, so its performance is (~10x) better, than any script solution. :star:947
-- [Zabbix Docker](https://github.com/gomex/docker-zabbix) - Monitor containers automatically using zabbix LLD feature. :star:41
+- [Zabbix Docker](https://github.com/gomex/docker-zabbix) - Monitor containers automatically using zabbix LLD feature. :star:42

 ### Networking

 - [Calico-Docker][calico] - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 - [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
-By [@coreos][coreos] :star:4471
+By [@coreos][coreos] :star:4499
 - [Freeflow](https://github.com/Microsoft/Freeflow) - High performance container overlay networks on Linux.
 Enabling RDMA (on both InfiniBand and RoCE) and accelerating TCP to bare metal performance.
 By [@Microsoft](https://github.com/Microsoft)
 - [netshoot](https://github.com/nicolaka/netshoot) - The netshoot container has a powerful set of networking tools to help troubleshoot Docker networking issues by [@nicolaka](https://github.com/nicolaka)
 - [Pipework](https://github.com/jpetazzo/pipework) - Software-Defined Networking for Linux Containers, Pipework works with "plain" LXC containers, and with the awesome Docker.
-By [@jpetazzo][jpetazzo] :star:3525
+By [@jpetazzo][jpetazzo] :star:3530
 - [Weave][weave] (The Docker network) - Weave creates a virtual network that connects Docker containers deployed across multiple hosts.

 ### Orchestration